International Olive Council: Controversies

 The IOC has for long been seen as an independent organism to regulate and promote the sector of olive products, particularly olive oil.
 However in the early 2000s some controversies became public.
-In 2002, the European Commission raised issues with the IOC's then Executive Director at the time, the Italian Fausto Luchetti, who held that position between 1987 and 2002, in relation to allegations of irregularities in the management of the organization's funds.
-This quickly forced Luchetti's resignation; he was prosecuted under Spanish national law, rather than at an international tribunal as per the regulations related to international organisations.
-The issue was only resolved 13 years later, with Luchetti's complete acquittal; he claimed that the case was made against him to attack the olive oil sector in favor of other vegetable fats products; he claimed that the lobbies of the oilseeds industries were unhappy about the IOC's good results.
+In 2002, the European Commission raised issues with Fausto Luchetti, an Italian who held the position of Executive Director of the IOC between 1987 and 2002, in relation to allegations of irregularities in the management of the organization's funds.
+This quickly forced Luchetti's resignation; he was prosecuted under Spanish national law, rather than at an international tribunal as per Spanish regulations related to international organisations.
+The issue was only resolved 13 years later, with Luchetti's complete acquittal; he claimed that the case was made against him to attack the olive oil sector in favor of other vegetable fat products; he claimed that the lobbies of the oilseeds industries were unhappy about the IOC's good results.

-It has been claimed that since the start of the 2000s, the IOC's efforts toward scientific research, promotion and consumer education about the properties of olive oil have declined, and very little accomplishments were made in recent years, especially on quality and setting rules for product marketing.

 During recent years, it has become more and more evident that the major olive oil producing country, Spain, is opposing the second largest world's producer, Italy, to weaken some of the quality parameters in order to foster marketing of lower grades olive oils worldwide.
 Italy's focus on quality constantly raised conflict in political and technical debates within the IOC and EU.
 In 2018 and 2019, the efforts of the Spanish industry to attack and belittle the organoleptic method (so-called "panel test") raised Italy's attention.
 In a meeting hold at the IOC in May 2019, Italy's protests avoided a change that would have diminished the legal value of the organoleptic assessment for public control in the import/export.